pingcap/docs-cn/ticdc/ticdc-changefeed-config.md

 sasl-oauth-grant-type = "client_credentials"
 # The audience in the Kafka SASL OAUTHBEARER authentication.
 The default value is empty.
 This parameter is optional when the OAUTHBEARER authentication is used.
 sasl-oauth-audience = "kafka"
+# The following configuration is only required when using Avro as the protocol and AWS Glue Schema Registry:
+# Please refer to the section "Integrate TiCDC with AWS Glue Schema Registry" in the document "Sync Data to Kafka": https://docs.pingcap.com/tidb/dev/ticdc-sink-to-kafka#integrate-ticdc-with-aws-glue-schema-registry
+# [sink.kafka-config.glue-schema-registry-config]
+# region="us-west-1"
+# registry-name="ticdc-test"
+# access-key="xxxx"
+# secret-access-key="xxxx"
+# token="xxxx"

 # The following parameters take effect only when the downstream is Pulsar.
 [sink.pulsar-config]